Mingyu1998/MD_Prot-Memb/README.md

 This repository contains a collection of Python scripts for analyzing molecular dynamics (MD) simulations of protein-membrane systems.
 The tools are written to work with the **MDAnalysis** library and are primarily designed for Coarse-Grained (CG) simulation data.

-This toolkit was developed as part of a DPhil project in Computational Biochemistry, focusing on the interactions between PAMAM dendrimers and bacterial membrane models.
+This toolkit was developed as part of a DPhil project in Computational Biochemistry, focusing on the interactions between proteins/ligands and membrane models.

 ## 🔬 Key Analyses Included